Washington State Cougars men's basketball: Head coaches

 George Raveling* was the first African American head coach in the Pacific Athletic Conference (known as the PAC 8 at the time).
 He coached from 1972–1983 and won 167 games at WSU.

 Head coach Tony Bennett announced that he was leaving for Virginia following the 2008–09 season.
 Bennett, who became head coach after his father Dick Bennett's retirement, finished the season with a 17–16 record.
 In the previous two years, he led the Cougars to consecutive NCAA tournament appearances; father and son coached the Cougars for three seasons each.

 Ken Bone replaced Bennett as head coach of the WSU Cougars Men's Basketball Team in February 2009.
 Bone served as head coach until 2014 and he was followed as head coach by Ernie Kent.

 Kent served as head coach until 2019.
-He was replaced by current head coach Kyle Smith.
+He was replaced by Kyle Smith, who served in the role until 2024.
+He was replaced by current head coach, David Riley.